-The actuarial function, led by the Group Chief Actuary, consists of six qualified actuaries, in addition to two actuarial analysts and three catastrophe modelers.
+The actuarial function, led by the Group Chief Actuary, consists of seven qualified actuaries and three catastrophe modelers.
 The function is also supported by an external consultancy, Dynamo Analytics, who provide actuarial support and peer review.
 The actuarial team has industry experience across all key functional areas.